Humanities Policy Fellow

 The Humanities Policy Fellowship program has three objectives:

-- To support and guide an early-career professional who wants to develop expertise on policy issues related to humanities and the humanistic social sciences;
+- To support and guide an early-career PhD who want to develop expertise on policy issues related to humanities and the humanistic social sciences..

 - To expand the scale of Academy projects and studies focused on challenges facing the humanities and American society.